jembsd/jembsd.github.io/_posts/2019-12-16-vulnserver-trun.md

 ./tcp-fuzz-sgroup.py -t 10.6.6.200 -p 9999 -f win7-session.log
 ```

-You'll be greeted with the curses interface (which can be disabled by setting "console_gui=0" in the Session initiation) as boofuzz gets to work running through its test cases.
+You'll be greeted with the curses interface as boofuzz gets to work running through its test cases.

 There are 35,724 test cases by default so multiply that by 12 for each command, so it will take some time as boofuzz works through them.